Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 <pba-flex center>

+- For each scheduled (un-occupied) core a candidate is retrieved from the off-chain backing process
-- Candidates provided to BABE according to core assignment
+- Candidates are provided to block author according to core assignment
 - Backed on-chain -> immediately occupies core
-- Prior occupant must vacate first

 </pba-flex>

 Notes:
+- Review possible core states
 - Mention time-out vs made available

+Q: What does "immediately occupies core" imply?

 ---